 SPOOL uses the following principles during the review process:

-SPOOL is indexed by Google Scholar and the DOAJ.
+SPOOL is indexed by Google Scholar, the DOAJ and since 2019 by Scopus.

 SPOOL received in 2012 a start-up grant from the NWO Incentive Fund Open Access Journals.
 NWO is the Netherlands Organisation for Scientific Research.